james-gould/azure-keyvault-emulator/AzureKeyVaultEmulator.Hosting.Aspire/README.md

 ```

 > [!WARNING]
-> This will still attempt to provision resources (or confirm they already exist), at runtime your connection string will be a `localhost` URL.
+> This will still attempt to provision resources (or confirm they already exist), at runtime your connection string will be a `localhost` URL. <br />

 To use directly without needing to set up any Azure configuration: